NitzKash/Mars/readme.md

 This graph is created using the [google chart API](https://developers.google.com/chart/)

-Note: An error may occur if the number of stats to be plotted exceeds a given maximum
+Note: An error may occur if the number of stats to be plotted exceeds a given maximum (depending on google chart API)